sambabhouria/nextjs-tailwindcss-twitch-app/README.md

-# Build Twitch with Next JS and Tailwind CSS _Bonus NextAuth.js_
+# Build Twitch with Next JS and Tailwind CSS _Bonus NextAuth.js_(Github & Google!, )

-Twitch in Next.JS with Tailwind CSS and as a bonus we will even add NextAuth.js for authentication using Github & Google! .
 Learn the Next.JS routing and the Image component as we take advantage of lazy loading images! using some mock data from https://mockaroo.com and utilizing Headless UI!